Tizzzzy/lawllm.github.io/README.md

-# Strategic Demonstration Selection for Improved Fairness in LLM In-Context Learning
+# LawLLM: Law Large Language Model for the US Legal System